Isn’t it obvious?

 And if you have braces and think the pocket trumpet might be easier, it’s not.
 The mouthpiece is the same so there is no difference in how to play trumpet with braces vs the pocket trumpet.
 Removing a stuck trumpet mouthpiece is also the same for both instruments.

-Why Is The Pocket Trumpet Better?
+Advantages Of The Pocket Trumpet

 Before anything else, we need to point out that most pocket trumpets are little more than a novelty.
 The focus is on making the instrument smaller and cheaper, not on build or sound quality.